firetreedesign/FireTree-Transient-Fallback/README.md

 When `->get_transient( $transient, $hook, $args )` is called, the transient is checked for data.
 If the transient has data, then it is returned, but if the transient has expired, then the `$hook` is scheduled using `wp_schedule_single_event`.
-The fallback transient is then checked for dats.
+The fallback transient is then checked for data.
 If the fallback transient has data, then it is returned, but if the fallback transient has expired, then `false` is returned.
 Meanwhile, the `$hook` is running in the background to update both transients with new data.